Chilldose/COMET/COMET/misc_plugins/PlotScripts/README.md

 # PlotScripts
  These scripts are for simple plotting of data.
-It uses the holoviews plotting libraries for plotting
+It uses the holoviews plotting libraries for plotting.

  # How to use
  First you need to install a Anaconda python 3.x version on your computer.
 After doing that you can install the conda envrionement by.